PEXANE2/azure-docs.tr-tr/articles/virtual-machines/extensions/dsc-linux.md

 ---
-title: Linux için Azure DSC Uzantısı
+title: Azure DSC extension for Linux
-description: Azure Linux VM 'sinin Istenen durum yapılandırması kullanılarak yapılandırılmasını sağlamak için OMı ve DSC paketlerini yükleyerek.
+description: Installs OMI and DSC packages to allow an Azure Linux VM to be configured using Desired State Configuration.
 services: virtual-machines-linux
 documentationcenter: ''
 author: bobbytreed